JuliaLang/julia/doc/src/devdocs/gc.md

 There is no explicit flag to determine whether a marking pass will scan the entire heap or only through young objects and remebered set.
 The mark bits of the objects themselves are used to determine whether a full mark happens.
-The mark-sweep algorithms follows this sequence of steps:
+The mark-sweep algorithm follows this sequence of steps:

 - Objects in the remembered set have their GC mark bits reset (these are set once write barrier is triggered, as described above) and are enqueued.